 A horse should never be set down hard approaching the herd.
 Walking or trotting to the herd is acceptable provided the horse is taken up very easily before getting close enough to disturb the cattle.
-The horse should display no hesitation, weaving or reluctance to approach and enter the herd.
+The horse should display no hesitation, weaving or reluctance to approach and enter the herd a) How far should a horse go into the herd to cut a cow?
+He should go deep enough to show his/ her ability to get one out.